Multi-view Graph Condensation via Tensor Decomposition: First attempt: Single-view Graph Modeling

 \section{First attempt: Single-view Graph Modeling}

-Motivated by prior work using Matrix Factorization (MF) for tasks such as clustering~\cite{mtf_clustering, doc_clustering}, dimensionality reduction~\cite{structure_nmf, discriminative_dr}, and compression~\cite{nn_compression, gradzip}, which aim to simplify or reduce data complexity, our first attempt consisted on exploring the condensation of a single-view graph $\gG^\gT$ through the factorization of its adjacency matrix $\mathbf{A}^\gT$.
+Motivated by prior work employing Matrix Factorization (MF) for tasks such as clustering~\cite{mtf_clustering, doc_clustering}, dimensionality reduction~\cite{structure_nmf, discriminative_dr}, and compression~\cite{nn_compression, gradzip}, all of which aim to simplify data complexity, our initial approach explored single-view graph condensation by factorizing the adjacency matrix $\mathbf{A}^\gT$ of the graph $\gG^\gT$.

 In this work, we use a variant of MF called Matrix Tri-factorization (MTF), which decomposes a matrix into the product of three lower-dimensional factors~\cite{mtf_clustering}.
 Specifically, we approximate $\mathbf{A}^{\gT} \approx \mathbf{U} \mathbf{R} \mathbf{V}^{\top}$, where $\mathbf{U}$ and $\mathbf{V}$ capture the row and column spaces of $\mathbf{A}^{\gT}$, while $\mathbf{R}$ encodes the interactions between them.
 However, given the nature of the undirected graphs, we adopt a symmetric formulation of MTF where $\mathbf{V}=\mathbf{U}$, yielding the following reconstruction: